We don’t support this browser anymore.

 This fund is on the Wealth Shortlist of funds our analysts believe have the potential to outperform their peers over the long term.
 However, this is not a recommendation to buy.

-Avinash Vazirani has plenty of experience of investing in Indian companies.
-He started his investment career in 1994 and joined Jupiter in 2007, launching the Jupiter India fund soon after.
-Having spent such a long period of time focusing on India, Vazirani has unrivalled knowledge of Indian companies, the economy, and the themes set to develop over the coming years.
-We view this as one of his greatest strengths and admire his commitment to this area.
+Avinash Vazirani has a wealth of experience investing in Indian companies.
+He began his investment career in 1994 and joined Jupiter in 2007, launching the Jupiter India fund shortly after.
+With such a long career focused on the Indian market, Vazirani has built up considerable knowledge of the country’s investment opportunities and wider economy.
+We view this as one of his greatest strengths.

-The fund's focus on a single emerging country makes it a higher-risk option so it should only make up a small portion of an investment portfolio.
-We think it could work well alongside other emerging market funds with a focus on larger companies or as part of a broader globally diversified portfolio focused on long-term growth.
+The fund's focus on a single emerging country makes it a higher-risk option so it should only make up a small portion of a diversified investment portfolio.
+We think it could work well alongside other Asian funds that focus on the wider region or as part of a broader globally diversified portfolio focused on long-term growth.

 Our view on the sector